M27113/Job-Trends-AI-Automation/README.md

 ## 📸 Screenshort / Sample output

+  Once you run the project succesfully , you should be able to see your updated google sheet similar to this :

 ![Sample_output](/Job_Trends.png)

-- you can find the sample sheet generated here : [sample_output](https://github.com/M27113/Job-Trends-AI-Automation/tree/main/sample_output.xlsx)
+- You can find the sample sheet generated here : [sample_output](https://github.com/M27113/Job-Trends-AI-Automation/tree/main/sample_output.xlsx)

 ## ⚠️ Notes